amygdala/tensorflow-workshop/workshop_sections/word2vec/README.md

 This will output TensorBoard summaries, and model checkpoints to `$MY_BUCKET/word2vec/output/run1`

-For additional configuration options you can pass a `--config config.yaml` file.
+Additional configuration can be added in the `config.yaml` file.
 For the schema of this file check out the [Google Cloud ML Docs](https://cloud.google.com/ml/reference/configuration-data-structures#yaml_configuration_file)

 ## Viewing Embeddings With TensorBoard